Director of Outreach and Education

-ASA is a member-driven, member-led organization whose committees and Board structure offer many opportunities for members to engage as volunteers leaders in the organization.
+ASA is a member-driven, member-led organization whose committees and Board structure offer many opportunities for members to engage as volunteer leaders in the organization.
 Following is information describing those committee and volunteer opportunities.
-An application follows, along with links to seek additional information.
+An application follows, along with links to additional information.
 We welcome your deeper engagement in the life of ASA and welcome your expression of interest and your completed application for service.

-The Board of Directors of the American Society on Aging (ASA) is charged with providing effective governance to the organization.
-As trustees of a nonprofit organization, the directors comprise the highest governing body legally responsible for carrying out ASA’s mission, safeguarding the organization’s assets, and ensuring the future of the organization.
+The Board of Directors is charged with providing effective governance to the organization.
+As trustees of a nonprofit organization, the directors comprise the governing body legally responsible for carrying out ASA’s mission, safeguarding the organization’s assets, and ensuring the future of the organization.
 The board is responsible for providing clarity of mission and strategic direction for ASA, as well as giving guidance, assistance, and oversight to ASA’s Chief Executive Officer.

 ASA is seeking volunteers to serve on the Standing Committees listed below.
-All positions are at-large two-year appointments, staggered to begin in March in conjunction with the annual meeting of ASA general membership.
+All positions are at-large two-year appointments, and begin in March in conjunction with the annual meeting.
 All committees meet at least twice a year via conference call and, in most cases, one time in-person at the ASA Annual Meeting.

-The Awards Committee provides input and works with ASA staff on all aspects related to ASA Awards Programs, including review of award nominations and the selection of key ASA award recipients.
+The Awards Committee provides input to ASA staff on all aspects related to the ASA Awards Programs, including review of award nominations and applications as well as the selection of award recipients.

-The Membership Committee’s responsibilities are to represent the general membership, and to study and recommend on issues affecting the membership.
+The Membership Committee’s responsibilities are to represent the general membership, and to guide and shape the membership value proposition.
 The Committee encourages, promotes and enhances networking and marketing opportunities to expand and retain the membership base of ASA.
-This includes expanding outreach efforts, refining marketing and retention strategies, assessing membership costs and benefits structure and building a stronger membership community based on ASA's strategic goals.
+This includes expanding outreach efforts, refining marketing and retention strategies, assessing membership costs and benefits structures and building a stronger membership community based on ASA's strategic goals.